BDR14334/Job-App-Autofiller/README.md

 # Use Cases

-## Use Case: UC-1: Autofill Basic Information
+## UC-1: Autofill Basic Information

 **Summary:**
 The app requests the user's basic information (name, address, phone number, email, LinkedIn URL) and automatically fills this information into a job application form.